-InstallAware v5 introduces the novel one-click patching feature to address this need.
-To use one-click patching, just include its latest set of files in your setup as before.
+InstallAware 7 provides the unique one-click patching feature to address this need.
+To use one-click patching, first prepare your setup normally.
 Then, add the installers for the previous versions of your product to your setup project as Patch References (only add the installs that you wish to support patching against).
 When you click the Build Patch button, InstallAware does the following, all automatically, with no manual intervention or supervision on your part:

-1. Builds the latest version of your application setup

-- 2. Extracts the referenced previous versions of your application setups (if compressed), to a temporary working folder - 3.
-Compares the current version of your setup with the previous versions - 4.
-Invokes the Windows Installer engine to generate a native Windows Installer patch file - 5.
-Repacks the native Windows Installer patch file with superior compression
+- 1. Builds the latest version of your application setup, - 2.
+Extracts the referenced previous versions of your application setups (if compressed), to a temporary working folder, - 3.
+Compares the current version of your setup with the previous versions, - 4.
+Invokes the Windows Installer engine to generate a native Windows Installer patch file (.MSP), and - 5.
+Repacks the native Windows Installer patch file using InstallAware's superior compression.